sixcrm/SixCRMServerless/controllers/analytics/queries/event_funnel/README.md

 ---
 ### Query notes

-Create a query which returns the following information from the events table given the filter settings:
+Create a query which returns the following information from the events table given the filter settings.
+Events can have no product_schedule feed.
+Events can have no affiliates feed.

 For a given period, return the count, percentage and relative percentage of the following events: